… continued from a previous entry

 - Western Religions: Do They Reveal Meaning?

 I’m not saying the above questions are unanswerable, just that their solutions aren’t obvious.
 We can imagine that some God makes sense of everything, but this article of faith doesn’t explain anything; it’s just a placeholder for our ignorance.
 Just as easy to imagine that this God enjoys watching our suffering, laughs at our efforts, and is entertained by our foibles—life may be the cruel joke of an immature, malevolent, or capricious God.
-Surely the mere existence of a God or gods doesn’t necessarily make life meaningful.
+Thus, the mere existence of a God or gods doesn’t necessarily make life meaningful.

 - Eastern Religions and Meaning in Life